Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Model

 Generators satisfy the following standard operational constraints,

-where $p^\g_{\omega t}, r^\g_{\omega t}\in\R^G$ are vectors of power generation and reserves at time $t$, and $\w^\g \in \R^G$ are existing generator capacities.
+where $p^\g_{\omega t}, r^\g_{\omega t}\in\R^{n^\g}$ are vectors of power generation and reserves at time $t$, and $\w^\g \in \R^{n^\g}$ are existing generator capacities.
 Eq. \eqref{eq:gen_power_reserves} limits the power output and reserve of each generator to its physical availability $a^g_{\omega t}$, where $\odot$ denotes element-wise product.
 Eq. \eqref{eq:gen_rampdown}-\eqref{eq:gen_rampup} enforce ramp-down and ramp-up limits, respectively, with the ramp rate vector $R$.
-Eq. \eqref{eq:gen_em} uses an emissions factor vector $e \in \R^G$ to limit total fossil generation to the allocated budget $x^\mathrm{em}_\omega$.
+Note that in \eqref{eq:gen_rampdown}-\eqref{eq:gen_rampup}, when $t=T$, {we let $p^\g_{\omega, T+1}$ stand for $p^\g_{\omega 1}$, creating the cyclic ``wrapping'' constraints described in Section \ref{sec:time_coupling}}.
+Eq. \eqref{eq:gen_em} uses an emissions factor vector $e \in \R^{n^\g}$ to limit total fossil generation to the allocated budget $x^\mathrm{em}_\omega$.